legends of Russian crafts

-Kostroma region is a storehouse of folk crafts and historical monuments.
-This is the cradle of the Godunov and Romanov dynasties, Ivan Susanin performed his feat here.
-The ancient cities of Galich and Nerekhta are attracted by old Russian architecture, and Kostroma is considered to be the jewelry, linen and cheese capital of Russia.
-Dozens of unique places and attractions that you will not find anywhere else in Russia - for the sake of this it is worth visiting the region!
+The Kostroma region is a storehouse of folk crafts and historical monuments.
+This is the cradle of the Godunov and Romanov dynasties, here Ivan Susanin performed his feat.
+The ancient cities of Galich and Nerekhta attract with ancient Russian architecture, and Kostroma is considered the jewelry, linen and cheese capital of Russia.
+Dozens of unique places and sights that you will not find anywhere else in Russia - it's worth visiting the region for this!

 Top 10 interesting places to visit: